maana-io/q-tutorials/maana-ner-service/README.md

 3. The entities can be used as part of a pipeline in a larger pattern matching scheme - for example to identify phrases that have a person followed by a date (and then extract additional information using pattern based methods).
 4. As a first step in an information extraction pipeline to help fill in tables.

 ## How to use it?

-To extract entities from text go to [http://localhost:9999](http://localhost:9999), which brings up the graphiql interface.

-## Example of queries
+Example of queries

 ### Extract